 - Transfer your mail folders (if space on the server permits it).

 In addition, you might need to do some configuring to have your Sent Items being saved to the Sent Items folder of the IMAP account but in most cases Outlook will do this automatically.

 Also note that you cannot remove the existing set of folders (pst-file) which you used for your POP3 account since an IMAP account only supports email folders.
 The additional pst-file is therefor required to continue to store your contacts, calendar, tasks, notes and journal items.

 In Outlook 2013 and Outlook 2016, you do no longer explicitly need an additional pst-file but it is still recommended to do so.
-For more details on this see: Don’t risk losing your Contacts and Calendar when using IMAP in Outlook 2013 or Outlook 2016.
+For more background details on this see: Don’t risk losing your Contacts and Calendar when using IMAP in Outlook 2013 or Outlook 2016.